mojofunk/ardour-docs/notes/issue-tracking.md

 developers/admin should set bugs to this state.
 It should be used for old bugs that are no longer relevant.

+An example is where the reporter has been asked for feedback but does not provide it, in which case after a reasonable length of time the issue should be closed.

 ## Bug Reports

 ## Feature Requests